ubccr/akrr/docs/AKRR_IOR_Deployment.md

 Configuring the IOR application kernel is essentially setting up the IOR execution in a way reflecting the above strategy for bypassing cache.

-The most effective strategy to properly setup `xdmod.benchmark.io.ior` is to use an interactive session to test and define configurable parameters.
+The most effective strategy to properly setup `ior` is to use an interactive session to test and define configurable parameters.

 ## Configuring parameters which defines how IOR will be executed